 2. Emirates Business Class Lounge

 Emirates Business Class Lounge can be found in Concourse B and is a superb Business Class lounge but is not a patch on the Emirates First Class lounge reviewed above.
-Within the Emirates Business lounge, you can enjoy a Costa Coffee, Moët, and Chandon champagne and wonderful canapés crafted by Michelin-star chefs.
+Within the Emirates Business lounge, you can enjoy Costa Coffee, Moët, and Chandon champagne and wonderful canapés crafted by Michelin-star chefs.

 The shower rooms are really good here and ideal for a wash between flights.
 Treatments can also be booked at the lounge’s Timeless Spa.
 There is an additional functional office space for those working as they travel.
-Evidently, free high-speed Wi-Fi is available.
+Free high-speed Wi-Fi is available.
 Crucially, the lounge gives direct access to most gates.

-For more details of the excellent Emirates Business Class product, which I traveled on after spending some hours in this airport lounge, read my full review of Emirates Airbus Business Class Dubai to Sydney.
+For more details of the excellent Emirates Business Class product, which I traveled on after spending some hours in this airport lounge, read our full review of Emirates Airbus Business Class Dubai to Sydney.

-We have compared the Emirates First vs. Business Class lounges to share the differences between these lounges so that you know what you are missing out on.
+We have compared the Emirates First Vs. Business Class lounges to share the differences between these lounges so that you know what you are missing out on.